tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: Have simple, 1-test/ 1-action 'Primative' Conditions and Results: prim_cond and prim_result
 		- IDEA: would we really want each primative cond & rslt linked?
 		- IDEA: lean towards composing result_1 from r1_m1, r1_m2, & r1_m3 => linked to comp cond
-	- IDEA: debug_describe and debug_show_mach commands
-		- IDEA: to dep obj names short, just use abreviations <mach_name>_r1_m1
-		- IDEA: to understant what mod-mach does, have attribute that explains each module
-		- IDEA: also explains each result and condition
-		- IDEA: then have debug-only command that describes mod-mach based on that attribute
-		- IDEA: would also presumably need debug_show_mach command
 	- IDEA: Wildcard clean-ups
 		- IDEA: Extend trig_check wildcards to 'post_act_cmd' & 'auto_act_cmd'
 		- IDEA: Extend trig_check wildcards to work with Warnings (or de-dup Warning's trig_check)